theRAPTLab/gsgo/docs/00-dev-log.md

 Why is syncFromArray called 3 times?

-* once from ProcessFrame 140
+* once from ProcessFrame ptrack-endpoint 140: **good** raw to entities
-* once from GetInputs in-ptrack 67
+* once from GetInputs in-ptrack 67: VALID_ENTITIES.syncFromArray **removed** (redundant)
-* once from StartTrackerVisuals in api-input 37
+* once from StartTrackerVisuals in api-input 37: RP = GetTrackerRP() **good** entities to visuals

+Now it's being called for two separate RPs, not three.

+Also the add/remove logic is working again.